dariacherepina/Software-Engineering-Design-SoSe-25/exercise3/exercise3.md

 Yes, I indeed changed the responsibility for multiple methods, as for example:
 - registerUser(): User - before it was in User class
-- addSubscribtions(): subscriptionCatalog - before it was in Subscription.Subscription class
+- addSubscribtions(): subscriptionCatalog - before it was in Subscription class
-- cancelSubscribtions(): subscriptionCatalog - before it was in Subscription.Subscription class
+- cancelSubscribtions(): subscriptionCatalog - before it was in Subscription class
-- and afterward I completely redid notification logic: added Interface, added SMS and Email class and deleted single Subscription.Subscription.Subscription.Subscription.Notification class
+- and afterward I completely redid notification logic: added Interface, added SMS and Email class and deleted single Notification class

 I as well uploaded crc cards to the drawio in google, where you can find it in a better resolution as screenshots here.